 Yes!
 I make them as a half batch all the time, halving the recipe works great.

-Make sure to dip your biscuit cutter in flour before each cut of biscuits, it helps the biscuit cutter release from the sticky dough.
+Make sure to dip your biscuit cutter in flour before each cut, it helps the biscuit cutter release from the sticky dough.

 Buttermilk Biscuits